tarantool/doc/doc/1.10/reference/reference_rock/vshard/index.rst

 .. confval:: collect_lua_garbage

-    If set to true, the Lua’s collectgarbage() function is called periodically.
+    If set to true, the Lua collectgarbage() function is called periodically.

     | Type: boolean
     | Default: no